College is expensive. Fortunately, many institutions and organizations offer scholarships to offset the cost of higher education.

 - Fees, books, supplies, or equipment not required for your courses

-If you used only a portion of your scholarship for tuition, that percent will be tax-free.
-However, if you use the other part for room and board, that percent will be taxed.
+If you used only a portion of your scholarship for tuition, that percentage will be tax-free.
+However, if you use the other part for room and board, that percentage will be taxed.

 How do I report a scholarship on my taxes?